How Long Should You Stand at A Standing Desk?

 The more hours you stand per day, the more likely it is that you may have negative health effects.
 The exception to this is if you're physically active and frequently standing throughout your day (e.g., at work or school) - in which case it may not be a problem as your body may be used to doing so.

 There is no minimum number of hours that you should stand per day for optimal health, but some studies suggest that two hours to four hours of standing daily is ideal.
 However, it is good to consider the sitting vs standing ratio which is often recommended by experts.
 Experts recommend a sitting/standing ratio of 3:1 to start with, which is approximately spending a total of an hour standing for every 3 hours total that you spend sitting.
+If you'd like tips on more comfort while standing, see our article on how to make your standing desk more comfortable.

 What Are the Health Benefits of Standing?